GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 1. In the LUIS portal, click **Intents** in the left panel.
 You will notice there is already a _None_ intent present.

 1. Click on *Add Intent* and a popup is shown.
-Type **SubmitTicket** as the *Intent name* and click **Save**.
+Type _SubmitTicket_ as the **Intent name** and click **Save**.

 1. Now, let's add the following utterances in the text box.
 Press enter after each one.
 When the user types these sentences or similar ones, the LUIS app will assume the user is trying to submit a ticket.
-It the bot framework language, this is called _Intent_.
+In the Bot Framework language, this is called _Intent_.
     * _I can't log in, I'm blocked._
     * _I cannot print and I need to do it urgently._
     * _I need to request a new RAS token._